Telecominfraproject/wlan-cloud-owprov/README.md

 ## Inventory Tags
 ### Creation rules
 - Entity must point to an existing non-root entity
-- If you associate a venue, it must exist
+- If you associate a venue, it must exist.
+- You must use an existing device type.
+Device type cannot be empty.
+- Name, description, notes are allowed.

+### Modification rules
+- You can modify the device type to another valid one.

+## Venue
+### Creation rules
+- If you include an entity, the parent must bot be set
+- if you include a parent, the entity must not be set
+- You cannot have children upon creation.
+- You may include an array of devices UUIDs
+- Topology and design cannot be set

 ### Modification rules